 Day 1 – Kathmandu-Lukla-chumoa(2650m)

-The actual Everest Base Camp trek starts from Lukla after a flight into the world’s most dangerous airport.
-Leaving from Kathmandu airport, you’ll brave an early morning flight to Lukla.
-It’s a small aircraft with seating capacity as low as 16 and one of the scariest flight you will ever take.
+The actual Everest Base Camp trek begins at Lukla, after a flight into one of the world’s most dangerous airports.
+Departing from Kathmandu airport, you’ll board an early morning flight to Lukla.
+The plane is small, with seating for as few as 16 passengers, and is one of the scariest flights you’ll ever experience.

-The pilots have years of experience and seeing them eating chakna stuff during the flight made me feel more comfortable.
-Try to sit on the left side of the plane for some spectacular views of the Himalayas.
-This was the most beautiful scenery I’ve ever seen on a flight.
+However, the pilots, with their years of experience, put you at ease—especially when you see them casually snacking on chakna during the flight, which somehow made me feel more comfortable.
+If you can, sit on the left side of the plane for spectacular views of the Himalayas.
+It was the most beautiful scenery I’ve ever seen from the air.

 Himalayan range as seen from Flight

-After a 40 minute of flight, we landed on to Lukla airport -world’s most dangerous airport.
-The runway is mere 500 meter and is built on a slant to help slow on landing and speed up on take off.
-The end of the runway is either cliff or mountainside.
+After a 40-minute flight, we landed at Lukla airport -world’s most dangerous airport.
+The runway is a mere 500 meters long and is built on a slant to help slow on landing and speed up on take off.
+The end of the runway is either a cliff or a mountainside.

 Kathmandu-Lukla Tara Air Flight